The Tax Disputes and Litigation Review: Portugal

 Apart from arbitration, other mechanisms exist that ultimately aim to prevent disputes such as binding information requests, advance clearing procedures (restricted to entities that qualify as 'large taxpayers') and advance pricing agreement procedures.52

-Portugal has had a general anti-abuse rule (GAAR) for 20 years now.53 It was highly controversial when introduced and seen by many as a threat to the constitutional principle of legality, which was and is still seen as the backbone of the tax system.
+Portugal has had a general anti-abuse rule (GAAR) for more than 20 years now.53 It was highly controversial when introduced and seen by many as a threat to the constitutional principle of legality, which was and is still seen as the backbone of the tax system.
 To address such concerns, the actual resort to the GAAR was heavily conditioned by a set of formalities placing a special burden on the tax authorities.

 Double taxation treaties